JNRowe/blanco/README.rst

 you're working with a clone of the repository you can report, list and fix bugs using ``ditz``.

-If you've found please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!
+If you've found a bug please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!

 .. _abook: http://abook.sourceforge.net/
 .. _GPL v3: http://www.gnu.org/licenses/